Hokutoumi Nobuyoshi: Retirement from the ring

-Following his retirement Hokutoumi became a member of the Japan Sumo Association with the toshiyori name Hakkaku-oyakata.
-He opened up his own training stable, Hakkaku stable, which has had four top division wrestlers, Hokutōriki, Kaihō, Okinoumi, and Hokutofuji.
+Following his retirement Hokutoumi became a member of the Japan Sumo Association with the toshiyori name "Hakkaku".
+He opened up his own stable, Hakkaku stable, which has had four top division wrestlers, Hokutōriki, Kaihō, Okinoumi, and Hokutofuji.
 He occasionally appears on NHK sumo broadcasts as a commentator and analyst.

 On December 18, 2015, he was appointed chairman of the Japan Sumo Association, after former chairman Kitanoumi died in office on November 20, 2015.
 He had been serving as an executive director of the board under Kitanoumi since 2012.
 His appointment lasted until the end of March 2016.
 He then won a contested ballot on March 28, 2016, defeating Takanohana, and was confirmed for a further two-year term.
 He was re-elected for additional two-year terms in 2018, 2020 and 2022.

 Taking advantage of his abundant work experience and broad perspective, such as the general manager of the public relations department and the general manager of the business department, he implemented various reforms and fan services as the chairman.
 In January 2017, the "Social Contribution Department" was established for the purpose of supporting areas affected by various disasters.
 At the Nagoya Basho in July of the same year, a donation box was set up in the venue to support the areas affected by the heavy rains in northern Kyushu, and he said, "I hope it helps."

+On his sixtieth birthday, on 22 June 2023, Hokutoumi declared his intention to perform a kanreki dohyō-iri at the Ryōgoku Kokugikan on 2 September of the same year.
+The event is of particular importance as it is expected to be the result of a combination of several major factors.
+The event marks 30 years since the creation of Hakkaku stable and, to celebrate the occasion, the Yokozuna Deliberation Council will also be holding a training session (sōken) which will be public and free for the first time in four years since the COVID crisis.
+The organisation of this training session in parallel with the 60th anniversary ceremony makes this kanreki dohyō-iri the first event of its kind to be free and open to the public.
+Hokutoumi also announced his choice of attendants for the event, in the person of his two students, Okinoumi, as tachimochi (sword-bearer), and Hokutofuji as tsuyuharai (dew sweeper).
+For the event Hokutoumi also chose to wear the keshō-mawashi set he wore during his first yokozuna dohyō-iri at the Meiji Shrine in 1987.
+The event will be the first time in ten years that a Sumo Association chairman will performed his kanreki dohyō-iri since Kitanoumi Toshimitsu performed it during his fourth term in 2013.
+On 23 August 2023 members of Hakkaku stable participated in the tsunauchi to create the red tsuna that Hokutoumi will wear for the ceremony.